krirou/avrbot/README.md

 and more

-after building code into your broad control your system using bluetooth, wifi ...
+after building code into your board control your system using bluetooth, wifi ...

 All in one interface